Cost Comparison

 Cost Tiers by State

-Below is a table categorizing states into cost tiers based on general trends in culinary arts training costs:
+The following table categorizes states into cost tiers based on general trends observed in culinary arts training costs.

 TierEstimated RangeStates